willstepp/dogs-of-santiago/dos.md

 In front of him was a balding man.
 He was with an attractive woman, blond, shapely.
 He wondered where they were from and thought about asking them, but decided it would be too awkward to keep up the conversation, too much trouble as he really didn't want to talk to anybody.

-"Excuse me," he spoke to the blond, a little too enthusiastically.
+"Excuse me," he tapped the blonde on the shoulder.

 "What do you need?" said the man.
-He put himself between the girl and the man.
-He sounded German, or Scandinavian.
+He put himself between the girl and the man and looked down.
+His accent was German, perhaps Scandinavian.

 "What time is it?"

 The German pointed to a clock on the wall overhead and turned back around.
 He stared at his bald head and thought of his own thinning crown.
 One day his hair would be as bald as this guy's, for sure.
-The only difference was he would look ridiculous, this guy wore it well.
+The only difference was he would look ridiculous, and this guy wore it well.
 He wondered if the girl had been with him before he was bald, or after.
 If only you could ask those kinds of questions.
 Scanning the rest of the crowd it will clear there were people from all over.
 By far the majority looked South American, but there were a lot of Europeans.
 Some Americans maybe, maybe Canadian.
 He kept his eye on an attractive woman a few bends ahead.
 Ever so often they would cross paths and he would briefly make eye contact.
 He smiled at her but she did not smile back.

 At last he reached the end of the line where there was a small digital sign with red numbers, indicating which kiosk the next person in line should go to.
 His number flashed fifteen and he walked down to the end, where a customs officer in a dark gray uniform nodded to him.
 The officer seemed irritated and held out his hand.
 The man suddenly panicked when he realized he needed the customs paperwork he had filled out on the plane, as well as identification.
 He was not focused.
 He took in a deep breath and reached in his pocket but the papers were not there.
 He reached down for his duffle but the duffle was not there.